oguerrer/oguerrer.github.io/ppi/index.md

 #### Papers
 The reference document containing all the technical details is the paper entitled <a href="http://oguerr.com/video" target="_blank" rel="noopener">*Policy Priority Inference: A Computational Method for the Analysis of Socioeconomic Development*</a> by Omar A. Guerrero and Gonzalo Castañeda.
-All other publications related to earlier versions and of PPI and their applications can be found in the <a href="http://oguerr.com/research" target="_blank" rel="noopener">*RESEARCH*</a> section of this website.
+All publications about the precursors of PPI can be found in the <a href="http://oguerr.com/research" target="_blank" rel="noopener">*RESEARCH*</a> section.

 #### Presentations
-The <a href="http://oguerr.com/video" target="_blank" rel="noopener">*VIDEO*</a> section of this site contains different videos of presentations that I have given on PPI.
+The <a href="http://oguerr.com/video" target="_blank" rel="noopener">*VIDEO*</a> section contains different presentations that I have given on PPI.
-You can find one of them below.
+You can find a recent one below.

 <center>
 <iframe width="360" height="115" src="https://www.youtube.com/embed/OVE_mjp3Fxs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

 #### Data & code
-The PPI GitHub repository provides all the code used in the reference paper, as well as all the necessary data to reproduce its findings.
+The <a href="https://github.com/oguerrer/PPI4SD" target="_blank" rel="noopener">PPI GitHub repository</a> provides all the code used in the reference paper, as well as all the necessary data to reproduce its findings.
-It also contains a series of Jypyter Notebooks with short tutorials about data processing, running simulations, calibrating the model, and performing simple analyses.
+It also contains Jypyter Notebooks with tutorials about data processing, running simulations, calibrating the model, and performing basic analyses.

 <br>

 ## Acknowledgments
 Throughout the development of PPI, various funders have noticed its potential and usefulness, providing their financial support, for which we are grateful.
-We would like to thank The Alan Turing Institute for supporting the early versions of PPI and providing the necessary computational resources; the United Nations Development Programme for financing the adaptation of PPI to the SDGs; and the Economic and Social Research Council for its current sponsorship in integrating open fiscal data into PPI.
+We would like to thank The Alan Turing Institute for supporting the early versions of PPI and providing the necessary computational resources; the United Nations Development Programme for financing the adaptation of PPI to the SDGs; and the Economic and Social Research Council for its current sponsorship in integrating open fiscal data.
-We are also grateful to the various policymakers and researchers that participated in the numerous workshops and seminars where this tool has been presented; their feedback has been invaluable for the improvement of PPI.
+We are also grateful to the various policymakers and researchers that participated in the numerous workshops and seminars where this tool has been presented; their feedback has been invaluable.

 <br>